MicrosoftDocs/quantum-docs-pr/articles/resources/relnotes.md

 #### Testing

-- Tests must be executed in 64-bit mode.
+- Tests must be run in 64-bit mode.
 If your tests are failing with a BadImageFormatException, go to the Test menu and select Test Settings > Default Processor Architecture > X64.
 - Some tests take a long time (possibly as much as 5 minutes depending on your computer) to run.
 This is normal, as some use over twenty qubits; our largest test currently runs on 23 qubits.

 #### Samples